gofynd/fdk-client-swift/documentation/platform/SHARE.md

 #### getShortLinkClickStats
-Get short link click statistics.
+Get click statistics for a short link